Frankfurt Christmas Market from the Airport: What We Learned the Hard Way (First-Timer Tips)

 What we should have done: Written it all down in detail.

-The Airport Challenge: It's Bigger Than You Think
+What is the Airport Challenge?
+It's Bigger Than You Think

 Frankfurt Airport isn't just big—it's a small city.
 Getting to the train platforms requires navigating terminals, following German signs, and avoiding distractions from all the people.